-U.S. Customs and Border Protection (CBP) has identified only one antidumping and countervailing duty (AD/CVD) order with more than \$25 million in assessed AD/CVDs that was secured by single entry bonds (SEB).
-This remains uncollected more than 2 years after the dates of liquidation of the secured entries.
+U.S. Customs and Border Protection (CBP) has identified only one AD/CVD order with more than \$25 million in assessed AD/CVDs secured by single entry bonds (SEB) that remains uncollected more than 2 years after the dates of liquidation of the secured entries.
 The antidumping order, A-570-831, is for fresh garlic from the People's Republic of China.
 A detailed listing of these debts is included in the data found in Appendix B.